-Enter the nominal pipe size, pipe schedule, and center to face distance into the calculator to determine the weight of an elbow fitting.
+Enter the pipe outside diameter (OD), pipe wall thickness, and elbow centerline radius (R) into the calculator to estimate the weight of a 90° elbow fitting.
 This calculator can help in estimating the weight for transportation and installation purposes.
+For exact weights (which vary by fitting standard, manufacturing method, end bevels, and material), refer to manufacturer data.

 Elbow Weight Formula